Your Complete Guide to House Exterior Paint

 Before you do anything else, you need to give your house a thorough cleaning.
 Over the years, exterior surfaces collect a layer of dirt, pollen, mildew, and chalky residue that can prevent new paint from sticking.
 The most effective way to tackle this is with a power washer.
 A good wash removes all the grime, giving you a clean, fresh surface for the paint to bond to.
 Be careful to use the right amount of pressure; too much can damage wood siding, brick, or stucco.
 If you’re unsure, starting with a lower pressure setting or hiring a professional is always a safe bet.
 A clean surface is the essential first step toward a flawless finish.

-Step 2: Scrape, Sand, and Repair Damage
+Step 2: Scrape, Sand, and Make Repairs

 Once your house is clean and dry, it’s time to inspect for any imperfections.
 Look for areas with cracking, bubbling, or peeling paint.
 Use a paint scraper and wire brush to remove all the loose and flaking paint until you reach a solid, stable surface.
 Next, use sandpaper to smooth the edges where the old paint meets the bare surface.
 This process, called feathering, helps prevent the old paint lines from showing through your new coat.
 This is also the time to address any minor damage, like filling small holes or cracks with an exterior-grade wood filler.
 This detailed work is covered by our service guarantee because we know it’s key to a durable result.

-Step 3: Caulk Gaps and Apply Primer
+Step 3: Caulk Gaps and Prime Surfaces

 With the surface clean and smooth, the next step is to seal any gaps.
 Apply a high-quality, paintable exterior caulk to cracks around windows, door frames, and trim.
 This not only creates a clean, finished look but also protects your home by preventing water from seeping into the walls, which can cause rot and other moisture-related issues.
 After the caulk has cured, it’s time to prime.
 Primer is essential for ensuring your new paint adheres properly and looks uniform.
 It seals porous surfaces, blocks stains from bleeding through, and can even help you use less of your more expensive topcoat paint.
 Always choose a high-quality exterior primer for the best results.

-Avoid These Common Prep Mistakes
+Common Prep Mistakes to Avoid

 Many well-intentioned DIY projects go wrong during the prep phase.
 One of the most common mistakes is painting over a dirty or damp surface, which almost guarantees the paint will peel.
 Another frequent error is failing to scrape away all the loose paint, leading to a bumpy, unprofessional finish that won’t last.
 Some people also forget to protect their landscaping, leaving their plants and garden beds splattered with paint.
 Rushing the process or skipping steps might save time initially, but it often leads to more work and expense later.
 The best way to ensure a perfect result is to be patient and thorough, or to trust the job to professional house painters who get it right the first time.